desche42/tv-show-tracker/README.md

    2. **Download available magnets**: available torrents start downloading.
 3. **Go to 2** after all searches and downloads have been completed.

+# Limitations

+This project is ment to automatically download latest episodes of tv shows, so is expected to be very alive (lots of peers).
+Downloading past episodes is slower and may cause the app to hang, since it waits for the torrents to download before starting new downloads (see lifecycle).

 # TO DO's

 ## v1

 - [ ] Tests
-- [ ] Calendar force update after X days
+- [x] Calendar force update after X days --> when month is not in db
 - [x] Select shows more easily
 - [x] Storage system
   - [x] Parse file names